 History of Republic Day

 Republic Day is of great historical importance.
 We got freedom from the British on 15 August 1947, but we were not having any form of government or constitution or political parties.
 On 26th January 1950, India implemented the Constitution.
-Pandit Jawaharlal Nehru was elected as the President of Indian National Congress and Poorna Swaraj was declared on 26th January 1930.
+Pandit Jawaharlal Nehru was elected as the President of the Indian National Congress and Poorna Swaraj was declared on 26th January 1930.
 However, we got independence on 15 August 1947.

 After independence, a special constituent assembly was appointed for making the Constitution of India.
 Dr B.R Ambedkar led the constitution drafting committee.
 While creating India’s constitution, other countries’ constitutions have also been referred to, so as to create the best constitution.
 After 166 days, the Constitution of India was finally made.
 It was created in such a manner that all citizens of India could enjoy equal rights pertaining to their religions, culture, caste, sex and creed.
 On 26th January 1950, the Constitution of India was adopted and implemented, and the day is referred to as Republic Day.
-Moreover, it marks the end of the British rule and birth of India as a Republic State.
+Moreover, it marks the end of British rule and the birth of India as a Republic State.

 How is Republic Day Celebrated in India?

 Republic Day is a national festival and is celebrated on 26th January of every year.
-This day is declared as a national holiday.
+This day is declared a national holiday.
 People celebrate this day with a lot of zeal and happiness.
 The President of India hoists the national flag on Rajpath in New Delhi.
-It is followed by a 21 gun salute and the national anthem.
+It is followed by a 21-gun salute and the national anthem.
 People from all over the country visit the Rajpath to view the grand celebration of Republic Day.
 The first President who hoisted the flag ceremony was Dr Rajendra Prasad.

-In school, colleges, government offices and private organisations, the celebration is enjoyed with full enthusiasm.
-March past and parade takes place in schools along with the other functions.
+In schools, colleges, government offices and private organisations, the celebration is enjoyed with full enthusiasm.
+March past and the parade takes place in schools along with the other functions.
 Many schools distribute sweets to students.
 Indians across the country celebrate the spirit of freedom and forget the differences between them, such as caste, religion, language and culture.